 - Business Volunteers are prohibited from meeting with students outside of PENCIL Programs.
 Students are not allowed to meet with Business Volunteers outside of Program activities supervised by school staff.
 This includes the times directly before or after an activity.

-Expectations for Businesses hosting PENCIL Fellows:
+Expectations for Businesses hosting PENCIL Internship Program Participants:

-- The buildings, surroundings, and conditions at the location where PENCIL Fellows are to be assigned and work are in compliance with all applicable Federal, New York State (“State”), and New York City (“City”) laws, codes, regulations and standards, including the Americans with Disabilities Act, as well as all standards set forth by PENCIL.
+- The buildings, surroundings, and conditions at the location where PENCIL Interns are to be assigned and work are in compliance with all applicable Federal, New York State (“State”), and New York City (“City”) laws, codes, regulations and standards, including the Americans with Disabilities Act, as well as all standards set forth by PENCIL.

 - The Business complies and will continue to comply with all regulations concerning prohibited activities of the State Department of Labor Rules and Regulations.